zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 ## jBC

 jBC is jBASE' version of MultiValue Basic.
-At compile time, the compiler produces optimized ‘C’ code for the platform in use.
+At compile time, the compiler produces optimized `C` code for the platform in use.

-Cataloging links a program with jBASE and OS libraries to produce an executable in the JBCDEV\_BIN directory.
-Subroutines and functions become shared objects in the JBCDEV\_LIB directory.
+Cataloging links a program with jBASE and OS libraries to produce an executable in the `JBCDEV_BIN` directory.
+Subroutines and functions become shared objects in the `JBCDEV_LIB` directory.
 A two step run-time creation process is followed:

-- Compile program - BASIC command.
-Source code optimized for 'C'
+- Compile program - `BASIC` command.
+Source code optimized for `C`
-- Catalog program - CATALOG command.
-Uses the referenced ‘C’ Compiler (PATH, LIB, INCLUDE) to produce a binary executable (programs) or shared object (subroutines and functions)
+- Catalog program - `CATALOG` command.
+Uses the referenced `C` Compiler (`PATH`, `LIB`, `INCLUDE`) to produce a binary executable (programs) or shared object (subroutines and functions)

-All programs ***must*** be cataloged.
+All programs **_must_** be cataloged.

-## RUN Unnecessary
+### RUN Unnecessary

-Since all programs are cataloged (are executable referenced via PATH), the RUN verb is no longer needed, but is supported.
+Since all programs are cataloged (are executable referenced via `PATH`), the `RUN` verb is no longer needed, but is supported.

 It should be noted that:

-- All programs, subroutines and functions must be cataloged, with all programs being placed in the JBCDEV\_BIN directory, and all subroutines and functions in the JBCDEV\_LIB directory.
-PATH and JBCOBJECTLIST should include the same directory as JBCDEV\_BIN and JBCDEV\_LIB
+- All programs, subroutines and functions must be cataloged, with all programs being placed in the `JBCDEV_BIN` directory, and all subroutines and functions in the `JBCDEV_LIB` directory. `PATH` and `JBCOBJECTLIST` should include the same directory as `JBCDEV_BIN` and `JBCDEV_LIB`.
-- It is strongly recommended that programs from different files with the same name not be cataloged into the same *bin* or *lib*directory.
+- It is strongly recommended that programs from different files with the same name not be cataloged into the same _bin_ or _lib_ directory.
 This is because they tend to overwrite with the last one cataloged being returned.
-- Compiler errors are more ‘C’ than legacy MultiValue related.
+- Compiler errors are more `C` than legacy MultiValue related.

-## Subroutines and Functions
+### Subroutines and Functions

 Multiple subroutines and functions can exist in each shared object.
-The jLibDefinition config file in the JBCDEV\_LIB directory defines size and name of shared objects.
+The jLibDefinition config file in the `JBCDEV_LIB` directory defines size and name of shared objects.
 The order in which originally cataloged defines order in shared object.
 As such, it is recommended that the most frequently used, and most stable, subroutines be cataloged first.

 ### jLibDefinition File

 This is a configuration file defining the naming and sizing of jBC developed shared objects (subroutines and functions). some contents of the file worth noting are:

-- libname - shared object name in literal text containing:
+- `libname` - shared object name in literal text containing:
-  - %a - account name (JBCLOGNAME)
+  - `%a` - account name (`JBCLOGNAME)`
-  - %n - sequence number starting with 0
+  - `%n` - sequence number starting with 0
-  - %f - source file name
+  - `%f` - source file name
-- exportname - cross reference .def or .el file,
+- `exportname` - cross reference `.def` or `.el` file,
-- objectdir - shared object directory,
+- `objectdir` - shared object directory,
-- maxsize - of each shared object,
+- `maxsize` - of each shared object,
-- baseaddress - prevents shared object from becoming private (Windows).
+- `baseaddress` - prevents shared object from becoming private (Windows).

-## Directing CATALOG
+### Directing CATALOG

-A way to tell jBASE what *bin* and *lib* to use is to use the CATALOG command as follows:
+A way to tell jBASE what _bin_ and _lib_ to use is to use the `CATALOG` command as follows:

 ```
 CATALOG -obinpath -Llibpath